 Read more about setting up Google Photos.

 Here is how to turn off Backup and Sync on iOS:

 - Tap Settings then tap the Photos app

 - Turn off iCloud Photos library and My Photos Stream

-Whether you are using Google Photos or Photos folder name iOS, they are both set to sync mode which means that if you delete photos from your phone, they will also be deleted from your cloud storage.
+Whether you are using Google Photos or Photos on iOS, they are both set to backup & sync mode which means that if you delete photos from your phone, they will also be deleted from your cloud storage.